 "Coming right up!"
 Into the room came Keigo Asano, still wearing his school uniform and contriving not to look miserable.
 As usual he had been wrangled into serving all the girls in what came close to the definition of a slave.
 His amoral friend Mizuiro Kojima was close behind bearing a platter of finger sandwiches he no doubt had one of his girlfriends whip up.
 If anyone ever pointed out to him that he was toeing the line between gigolo and victim of child abuse, the delicate-seeming kid would probably just grin in that unconcerned way of his and make up a quite convincing lie on the spot.
 Blame slid off him as easily as it was drawn to Keigo.
 Kind of a Yin/Yang thing going there.
 Or maybe just Abbot & Costello.
 They were all technically cutting class.
 Mizuiro probably tendered a convincing lie to get him and Asano out.

 Whatever the case, while they were busily attending to the demands of their female cohorts, Tatsuki took the time to examine Michiru.
-The most timid member of their group, Ohgawa hardly ever initiated conversations, though she resented being left out.
+The most timid member of their group, Ohgawa hardly ever initiated conversations, though she obviously resented being left out.
 It was her nature to tag along despite clearly having little idea what was going on.
 Her spiritual perceptions were the lowest among them, far below any of the rest.
-She could hardly make out ghosts at all.
+She could hardly make out spirits at all.
 Only strong ones showed up on her radar.
 So how was it that she, out of all of them, had seemingly gotten hold of something truly beyond the pale?

 While still flushed from having Chizuru continue to try and latch onto her like an octopus, Orihime Inoue turned in her seat to regard Michiru with surprise.
 "Michiru-chan caught something?
 Where is it, I want to see!
 Is it bigger than a breadbox?
 Does it have a name yet?
 I can think of a few!
 Let's see, how about…"